RichardDooling/Entertainment_Law/Idea_Protection/Idea_Protection.md

 plaintiff's work "comes within the subject matter of copyright" and the state law grants "legal or equitable rights that are equivalent to any of the exclusive rights within the general scope of copyright."
-&hellip; T he scope of copyright subject matter does not extend to ideas that are not within a fixed medium.
+&hellip; The scope of copyright subject matter does not extend to ideas that are not within a fixed medium.
 Section 301(b) specifically excludes non-fixed ideas from the Copyright Act's scope; the statute describes "works of authorship not fixed in any tangible medium of